 Probably the cheapest new car in the market now is the Perodua Bezza 1.3 Premium X (Automatic) that is at S$57,800.

 This will mean that you need to pay S$1,604.49 every month with a downpayment of S$17,340 that you need to pay in cash.
 You would probably need a S$7,511.23 income to be able to live comfortably and pay the cheapest car.

 Vehicles with OMV surpassing S$20,000 will be entitled to a maximum loan amount of 60% of the car value and a 40% minimum down payment.
 If you are uncertain whether you could come up with the money for that certain car, study how much cash you can commit for the downpayment and see how it will work from there.

 You can also use up a car loan calculator for you to know how much money you will need and be ready for the expenses of purchasing the vehicle.

 If you are ready for the expenses of getting a car and you have the money to finance it, then it will all be worth it because you will have the convenience of having your own car and go wherever you want to go.
 It will still all be up to you.

-If you are determined to get a brand new car and you would like to get a car loan to finance for you, make sure you are ready to deal with your monthly repayments as well as the car maintenance.
+If you are determined to get a brand new car and you would like to get a car loan to finance for you, make sure you are ready to deal with your monthly installment loans as well as the car maintenance.

-GM Creditz will be more than happy to assist you with all your car loan needs with their huge variety of options for you to choose from.
+GM Creditz a licensed money lender will be more than happy to assist you with all your car loan needs with their huge variety of options for you to choose from.